milijan-mosic/NetLook/plan.md

 ## Later

-    [] - Can receive settings via HTTP route
+    [] - Can receive settings via gRPC
+    [] - Sends data to Kafka's channel via gRPC
-    [] - Has local database for storing data that it hasn't sent yet (in case server is down) [] - Sends data to server via websocket
-    [] - Can be installed via Docker and AUR, or build it manually
+    [] - Has local database for storing data that it hasn't sent yet (in case server is down) [] - Can be installed via Docker and AUR, or build it manually

 # Server

 [x] - Fetches data from agents via HTTP
-[x] - Stores data into the database, when received
+[x] - Stores data into the database
 [x] - Has a route for serving client with data
 [] - Has configurable settings
 [] - Can update settings via CLI flags or env file

+## Later

+    [] - Fetches data from Kafka's channel

 # Client

-[x] - Takes the data from backend using SolidJS via HTTP [] - Displays the data using D3.js -> donuts, columns, and time series (one big div per agent) [] - Has configurable settings
+[x] - All three are dockerized for local development [x] - Takes the data from backend using SolidJS via HTTP [] - Displays the data using D3.js -> donuts, columns, and time series (one big div per agent) [] - Has configurable settings
-[] - Can update settings via env file
+[] - Can update settings of either server or agents
-[] - All three are dockerized for local development
+[] - Onboard users

 ## Later